How do you check which pages/URLs on your site have been indexed on Google?

 - I am of the belief that none of the commands are reliable to check for page indexing, just because, Google!
 A URL can sometimes appear for an info:query, but if you search for it by literally searching for the URL, no results are returned and they never get any traffic.

-- Therefore, if you ever see indexable URLs or indexation they just mean HTML with 200 status codes, without a noindex, or canonicalised, etc.
+- Therefore, if you ever see indexable URLs they just mean HTML with 200 status codes, without a noindex, or canonicalised, etc.

 - My favourite method is still checking and analysing your server log files to see if Google bots, or any other search engine user agents for that matter, ever crawled a URL.
 But that in itself isn’t a guarantee that the Google will index that URL.